Traveling with Kids for the First Time?

 Here are some hacks to try out:

-1. Use an extra small packing cube to secure toiletries in one place.
+1. Use an Extra Small Cube to secure toiletries in one place.
 Not only does this keep your clothes safe from accidental spillage, it also makes passing through airport security a breeze.

 2. When traveling with kids, bringing a first aid kit is a must.
 Along with your prescriptions and anti-allergy medication, make sure that your kit includes antibacterial products such as a hand sanitizer, wet wipes, and surface disinfectant spray.

 3. Create an entertainment kit to keep kids from getting bored on long trips.
-Fill a medium packing cube with options for digital (iPad, game consoles) and analogue (coloring books, playing cards) activities for your kids.
+Fill a Medium Cube with options for digital (iPad, game consoles) and analogue (coloring books, playing cards) activities for your kids.

-4. If you're traveling with older kids, teach them about responsibility by letting them pack their own large packing cube.
+4. If you're traveling with older kids, teach them about responsibility by letting them pack their own Large Cube.
 Or you can also make it a team effort by letting the kids pack an EzPacking Starter Set together.

 5. Take a foldable duffle bag for your souvenirs.
 This way it doesn't take up any space in your suitcase.